tkntsh/deja-you/DEPLOYMENT.md

 ## Step 4: Configure Environment Variables (Part 1)

+> **IMPORTANT**: Environment variables must be added in the Vercel dashboard, NOT in code files.
+Never commit secrets to your repository.

-Before deploying, add these environment variables:
+Before deploying, you need to prepare these environment variables.
+We'll add them in the Vercel dashboard in the next step.

 ### 4.1 Generate NEXTAUTH_SECRET